tht/autodoist/README.md

 - Prevent labels by defining a start-date.
 The label is only assigned if this date is reached.
 A start date can be added to a task by adding 'start-date=DD-MM-YYYY'.
 [See an example of using start-dates](https://i.imgur.com/WJRoJzW.png).

-- Prevent labels when the due date is too far in the future.
-Simply define how many days, and the label is only assigned if the due date is less than that amount.
-The amount can be determined by the argument '-hf NUMBER_OF_DAYS'.
+- Prevent labels of all tasks if the due date is too far in the future.
+Define the amount by running with the argument '-hf <NUMBER_OF_DAYS>'.
 [See an example of the hide-future functionality](https://i.imgur.com/LzSoRUm.png).

 # Recurring lists